La Salle University: 21st century

-In October 2015, La Salle inaugurated its first lay person and first woman president, Colleen Hanycz, former president of Brescia University College.
+In May 2007, the university purchased adjacent Germantown Hospital for $10 million.
+The 24 acre acquired has become "West Campus", and increased the campus size by 25 percent.
+A $15 million shopping center and supermarket complex opened in Fall 2008 across from the Germantown Hospital.
 In 2015, Hanycz led consolidation and prioritization efforts, ultimately firing a couple dozen prominent staff members and administrators.
 The university even cut six undergraduate majors, which were mostly in the foreign language department.
 However, just a year after her arrival, the school stated that it would decrease tuition by 29 percent.
 The reasoning for the significant tuition cut was to make La Salle more attractive and accessible for students from more diverse socioeconomic backgrounds.

+The Shoppes at La Salle was formerly home to the university's softball field and other recreational areas.
+The renovated Holroyd Science Center was completed in Fall 2009 and a new business school opened in West Campus in January 2016.